SCM-NV/qmflows/jupyterNotebooks/interactive_tutorial.rst

 folder.
 For instance *Orca* requires a **SCR** folder to be defnied while *ADF* called it **SCM\_TMPDIR**.

- With ``qmworks`` you can write a python script that simply calls one of the package objects **adf, dftb, cp2k, orca, gamess** or **dirac**.
+ With ``qmflows`` you can write a python script that simply calls one of the package objects **adf, dftb, cp2k, orca, gamess** or **dirac**.
 As arguments to the call, you need to provide a ``settings`` objects defining the input of a calculation, a molecular geometry, and,